My Italian heritage and zest for passion and romance create the perfect storm to write about my love of red wine and all the benefits.

 - Help prevent dental cavities by getting rid of bacteria on the teeth.

-It's important to stress, however, that you should always check with your doctor to discuss your physical and mental well-being before starting regular red wine consumption.
+However, it's important to stress that you should always check with your doctor to discuss your physical and mental well-being before starting regular red wine consumption.

 Now the good stuff I promised.
 An aphrodisiac is a food or drug that arouses sexual instinct and brings on or increases sexual desire, pleasure, or performance.